 Compounded drug fraud

 Compounding pharmacies prepare medications tailored to meet the needs of individual patients by mixing drugs or changing the route of administration.
-Compounding pharmacies can violate the FCA by making large batches of drugs—known as mass-compounding—rather than providing the required individualized service, “compounding” drugs that are already commercially available, or inflating the number of particular medications used in the mixture to increase the cost.
+Compounding pharmacies can violate the FCA by making large batches of drugs—known as mass-compounding—rather than providing the required individualised service, “compounding” drugs that are already commercially available, or inflating the number of particular medications used in the mixture to increase the cost.
 Compounded drugs are primarily regulated by the states, meaning efficacy and safety need not be proven to the FDA.

 Misuse of the 340B drug discount program

 The federally mandated 340B drug discount program requires most drug companies to provide hefty discounts — typically 20 to 50 per cent — to hospitals and clinics that treat low-income and uninsured patients.
-Pharmaceutical companies are required to cap outpatient drug prices at a statutorily defined “ceiling price” equal to the Average Manufacturer Price (AMP) reduced by the rebate percentage, or Unit Rebate Amount (URA).
-Manufacturers submit both the AMP and URA to the Centers for Medicare and Medicaid Services (CMS) on a quarterly basis, and can defraud the government by misrepresenting these figures, overcharging 340B entities, and/or not providing rebates to which 340B entities are entitled.
+Pharmaceutical companies are required to cap outpatient drug prices at a statutorily defined “ceiling price” equal to the Average Manufacturer Price (AMP) reduced by the rebate percentage or Unit Rebate Amount (URA).
+Manufacturers submit both the AMP and URA to the Centers for Medicare and Medicaid Services (CMS) quarterly and can defraud the government by misrepresenting these figures, overcharging 340B entities, and/or not providing rebates to which 340B entities are entitled.

 Medicaid best price fraud